 It was early on a Monday morning, and with it being the first day back to work after a relaxing weekend and having had to get up so early Scott wasn’t in the best mood.
-He was in a rush to get to work on time and he had to pump up a tyre on the way because it had gone slightly flat over the weekend.
+He was also in a rush to get to work on time; as he left the house he had noticed that a tyre on the work van had gone flat over the weekend, and he needed to pump it up on the way to work.
 If he didn’t he knew his boss would notice and shout at him for not checking it regularly or fixing it.
 He didn’t need that on a Monday morning.
 And if he was late his boss would probably shout at him too.
 You couldn’t win with him.

 There was someone getting their tyres done when he got to the petrol station, time was tight but he reckoned he had a couple minutes to spare so he parked up and waited for the man to finish.
 A woman pulled up next to him but she didn’t get out of her car to get petrol.
 He figured she was waiting for the air pump too.
 As the other man was just about to finish at the pump she pulled in front of Scott and then darted into the space when the man left.

 He couldn’t believe it.
 He was certain that she knew he was waiting to do his tyres.
 He got out the van and walked over to her car.
 He told her that she jumped the queue.
 Immediately dismissive and rude she told him that he wasn’t in the queue because he wasn’t waiting in the right place.
 He said that she wasn’t either and that she should let him go first.
 She ignored him and reached for the pump.